Advancing Alfred State College

 Prospective Students and Visitors through Admissions: Alfred State is pleased to welcome prospective students and their families to campus with the following guidelines and restrictions.

-o Visitors will be made aware of their responsibilities prior to the visit regarding illness, PPE, and restricted movements.
-Visitors from identified at-risk groups will be encouraged not to visit campus at this time.
+- Pre-Visit Information: Visitors will be made aware that campus visits are modified due to COVID-19 and more restrictive than pre-pandemic Visitors will be made aware of their responsibilities prior to the visit regarding illness, PPE, and restricted movements.
+Visitors from identified at-risk groups will be encouraged not to visit campus at this time

 Health and Wellness Certification: Registered visitors will complete a pre-visit health survey the morning of the visit.

-o If a person answers ‘yes’ to any question indicating a potential coronavirus symptom or exposure, the message to the scheduled visitor, upon submission, is that the visit is canceled for the day and needs to be rescheduled.
+- If a person answers ‘yes’ to any question indicating a potential coronavirus symptom or exposure, the message to the scheduled visitor, upon submission, is that the visit is canceled for the day and needs to be rescheduled.
 The guest will not be able to visit campus on that day and may reschedule when the issue is resolved and new responses are not indicative of coronavirus symptoms or exposure.
-If there is concern, it will be referred to HR for exception handling.
+If there is concern, it will be referred to HR for exception handling

-- Arrival: Visitors will check in with Admissions on the second floor of the Student Leadership Center.
+Arrival: Visitors will check in with Admissions on the second floor of the Student Leadership Center.
 The Admissions lobby has been reconfigured for a limited number of guests.
 Visitors’ schedules are staggered to reduce density in any tour location (maximum four tours per day).

-- Group Visits: Group tours and large group gatherings will not be available until further notice.
+Group Visits: Group tours and large group gatherings will not be available until further notice.

-- Visitors will be required to answer questions regarding COVID-19 symptoms by utilizing the Visitor COVID Screening Sheet found on the HR page of my.alfredstate.edu.
+- Visitors will be required to answer questions regarding COVID-19 symptoms by utilizing the Visitor COVID Screening Sheet found on the HR page of my.alfredstate.edu (login required).
 The visit coordinator or receiving office (walk-ins) is responsible for distributing the electronic link or paper form.
 The electronic screening form asks guests to answer yes or no to questions and only those that answer yes to one or more questions will be required to follow up with Human Resources.
 Specific medical information will not be requested or conveyed on the form.
-Individuals who refuse to answer health screening questions will be asked to leave campus.
+Individuals who refuse to answer health screening questions will be asked to leave campus

 There is an inherent risk of exposure to COVID-19 in any public place; guests voluntarily assume all risks related to possible exposure by visiting Alfred State.

-Compliance and Enforcement
+Compliance & Enforcement

 Educating and promoting the shared mutual responsibility to collectively adhere to public health expectations during the COVID-19 pandemic is part of Alfred State’s reopening efforts.
 The village, neighboring university, and our immediate regional community all share our commitment to taking compliance seriously.
 In the setting of Alfred, it is critical to note that community compliance benefits us all beyond public health as it gives us the best opportunity to protect our academic calendar without disruption due to non-compliance and reckless health behavior.

 In order to streamline and most effectively enforce our COVID-19 measures, the college has added policies for employees on mask and face covers.
-For students, the college also formally enacted an emergency addendum to our Student Code of Conduct, effective 7-16-20.
+For students, the college also formally enacted an emergency addendum to our Student Code of Conduct (pdf), effective 7-16-20.
 The Student Code of Conduct is enforced in reaction to reports of violations of any section (inclusive of the new COVID-19 addendum).
 The Office of Student Conduct uses its established processes to have a hearing and meet with the student to determine a finding of responsible or not responsible.
 If a student is found responsible, the appropriate sanction is applied.
 The college’s conduct system prioritizes educational outcomes over punitive outcomes.
 In cases of repeated or serious breaches that impact health and safety of the campus, students will be subject to disciplinary dismissal (i.e. suspension or expulsion).

 Enforcement in Residence Halls:

-In the residence hall environment, reports of code violations are created by Residential Life staff and submitted to the Office of Student Conduct.
+- In the residence hall environment, reports of code violations are created by Residential Life staff and submitted to the Office of Student Conduct.
 Our professional Residence Directors are trained as hearing officers for several types of violations and may adjudicate the cases.
-It is possible that violations, particularly serious or repeated, could result in removal from the residential environment (disallowance to live in our facilities).
+It is possible that violations, particularly serious or repeated, could result in removal from the residential environment (disallowance to live in our facilities)

 Enforcement in Academic Settings:

-In a classroom or academic setting, our teaching faculty routinely enforce college norms and their expectations to manage their classroom and labs with safety and order.
+- In a classroom or academic setting, our teaching faculty routinely enforce college norms and their expectations to manage their classroom and labs with safety and order.
 Faculty step in and speak up when students use equipment or act in a manner that is incongruent with expectations and established norms.
 The faculty are expected to speak up and request students comply with mask and face covering code.
 You may notify the Office of Student Conduct about the matter at GrossCL@alfredstate.edu or by utilizing the college’s student disciplinary incident reporting form.
-Before it reaches the level of Student Conduct, there are multiple methods to request mask use and a workshop during professional development week will be offered to advance specific guidance on this topic.
+Before it reaches the level of Student Conduct, there are multiple methods to request mask use and a workshop during professional development week will be offered to advance specific guidance on this topic

-Enforcement in Outdoor Settings:
+Enforcement in Outdoor Settings

-The Student Code of Conduct applies to active students both on AND off campus.
+- The Student Code of Conduct applies to active students both on AND off campus.
 In a situation where non-compliance is observed off campus or in a regional shopping plaza, any person has the ability to notify the Office of Student Conduct with the relevant information for follow-up.
-These are not emergency situations requiring first responders; they are violations that should be reported for follow-up so that we are mutually accountable to accomplish our objectives.
+These are not emergency situations requiring first responders; they are violations that should be reported for follow-up so that we are mutually accountable to accomplish our objectives